dennisXZX/web-developer-notes/Javascript.md

 ```
 // the first parameter is the new 'this' context
-// parameters after are some pre-defined arguments for the new method
+// parameters after thisArg are some pre-defined arguments for the new method
 Function.prototype.bind = function(thisArg, ...fixedArgs) {
     // save the original object
     const func = this;

-    // return a new function
+    // return a new function, which accepts arguments
     return function(...args) {
         // use apply method to change the 'this' context
         // concatenate pre-defined arguments and newly passed arguments